adyatlov/bun-deprecated/README.md

 OK: node-count - Masters: 3, Agents: 5, Public Agents: 1, Total: 9
 ```

-You can use the `-p` flag if you want to skip the changing a directory step:
+You can use the `-p` flag if you do not want to change a current directory:

 ```
 bun check -p <path-to-bundle-directory>